strapi/strapi/CONTRIBUTING.md

 ## Bugs

 Strapi is using [GitHub issues](https://github.com/strapi/strapi/issues) to manage bugs.
 We keep a close eye on them.
-Before filing a new issue, try to make sure your problem does not already exist.
+Before filing a new issue, try to ensure your problem does not already exist.

 ---

 ## Before Submitting a Pull Request

-The Strapi core team will review your pull request and either merge it, request changes to it, or close it.
+The Strapi core team will review your pull request and either merge it, request changes, or close it.

 ## Contribution Prerequisites